 Encountering non-payment of salary by employer in private companies is a challenging situation that requires a systematic approach for resolution.
 Employees facing this issue may explore various legal remedies to ensure fair compensation, and this issue can arise during employment or in the form of pending salary post-relieving from the company, including dues related to serving the notice period.

 To navigate this issue effectively, it's crucial to be well-versed in the terms and conditions of salary payments.
-When joining an organization, it is essential to have a comprehensive employment contract that delineates details such as salary breakdown, incentives, bonuses, and monthly payment terms.
+When joining an organisation, it is essential to have a comprehensive employment contract that delineates details such as salary breakdown, incentives, bonuses, and monthly payment terms.
 The contract will also specify the notice period and the timeline for disbursing the salary post notice period completion.

 As a first step, initiating communication with the employer in writing is a crucial step when facing non-payment.
 Keeping meticulous records of all communication on emails letters, communication messages.
 This records can be used as evidence and important for building a case if legal action becomes necessary.